Document Type: Regulation

 STANDARDS OF CONDUCT

 The city of Boise (“city”) expects and encourages a work environment of respect and professionalism.
-All city employees are required to conduct themselves in a courteous manner that is appropriate for the workplace.
+All city employees are required to conduct themselves in a respectful and courteous manner that is appropriate for the workplace.
 This regulation applies to all city of Boise employees, elected officials, representatives, and volunteers.

 II.
 UNACCEPTABLE CONDUCT

 While it is impossible to list every type of conduct that is unacceptable, the following are examples of conduct that may result in disciplinary action, up to and including termination.